-- Develop an understanding about strategic Management and its importance - Should be able to analyze the external and internal environment. - Critical thinking: The course will develop the student's ability to think critically and analyze the internal and external strategic environment. - Conceptual skill: Students will be able to conceptualize the various corporate strategies. - Decision making: Develop the student's ability to analyze the strategic environment and accordingly decide on the strategies they can best adopt.
+CO1: Develop an understanding about strategic Management and its importance

+CO2: Should be able to analyze the external and internal environment.

+CO3: Critical thinking: The course will develop the student's ability to think critically and analyze the internal and external strategic environment.

+CO4: Conceptual skill: Students will be able to conceptualize the various corporate strategies.

+CO5: Decision making: Develop the student's ability to analyze the strategic environment and accordingly decide on the strategies they can best adopt.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment + Attendance 10 (5+5)

 End Term Exam (Summative) End Term Examination 70

 Total 100

 Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

-student to be qualified for taking up the End Semester examination.
+up the End Semester examination.

-The allowance of 25% includes all types of leaves including medical
+The allowance of 25% includes al l types of leaves including medical

 leaves.